CodySummers/adobe-extension-template/README.md

 `npm start`

-This is start webpack in watch mode and any change will get reloaded.
+This will start webpack in watch mode and any change will get bundled.

 `npm run deploy:dev`